 Normally remediation is successful at the first attempt.
 However, sometimes more work is needed to reduce the radon levels to below 200 Bq/m3.
 There is no absolute certainty that radon will be reduced to below 200 Bq/m3 even following a number of remediation attempts.
 While this rarely happens, it is important to note that any significant reduction in radon levels will reduce the risk of lung cancer even if the levels are not reduced below the Reference Level.

 For active sump systems it is important to ensure that fans are maintained.
 It is also important to ensure that passive ventilation systems remain clear from debris.

 It is important to have the building re-tested after the work has been completed, to ensure that it has reduced the radon levels to below the Reference Level.
-The EPA provides a free post-remediation service to homeowners.
+The EPA provides a free post-remediation service.